Is Your SaaS App HIPAA Compliant? A Complete Checklist

-HIPAA compliance for mobile apps requires developers to follow strict rules and regulations that protect patient health information (PHI).
+HIPAA compliance checklist for saas apps requires developers to follow strict rules and regulations that protect patient health information (PHI).
 Key requirements include secure data storage and transmission (encryption), user authentication, audit logging, and access controls.
 In the USA, mobile apps handling healthcare data must meet HIPAA’s Privacy Rule, Security Rule, and Breach Notification Rule to remain legally compliant.

 Table of Contents